ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations

 \subsection{Masked Perturbations as a Structured Function Class}

-This section analyzes the space of perturbed inputs induced by sparsity-constrained masking.
+This section analyzes the space of perturbed inputs induced by sparsity--constrained masking.
 Rather than adopting a probabilistic interpretation, we treat masking as a deterministic structural operation that restricts how the input time series can be modified.

 Let $X \in \mathbb{R}^{N \times T}$ denote a bounded multivariate time series and let $B \in \mathbb{R}^{N \times T}$ be a fixed baseline signal.
 For a mask $M \in [0,1]^T$, we define the masked input as